a-goyer/diffop_factorization/README.md

-# Package for the factorization of linear differential operators whose coefficients are polynomials.
+# Package for the factorization of linear differential operators whose coefficients are rational functions.

 ## Example